1. Introduction to Python Scripting

 visit -cli

-If you do not install the visit module as a Python site package, you can tell the Python interpreter where it is located either by appending a new path to the sys.path variable as in
+You can tell the Python interpreter where visit is located either by appending a new path to the sys.path variable as in

 import sys